Jonas Griffith: Denver Broncos

 On August 31, 2021, Griffith was traded, alongside a 2022 seventh-round pick, to the Denver Broncos in exchange for a 2022 sixth-round pick and a 2023 seventh-round pick.
 He was placed on injured reserve on September 28, 2021.
 He was activated on October 30.
 After an impressive showing, 13 appearances and 4 starts, during the 2021 season; Denver tendered Griffith an exclusive-rights free agent offer.

 Griffith entered the 2022 season as a starting linebacker for the Broncos.
 He played in nine games before being placed on injured reserve on November 19, 2022.

+On August 3, 2023, it was announced that Griffith had suffered a torn ACL in practice and would miss the entire 2023 season.
+He was placed on injured reserve later that day.

+On August 27, 2024, Griffith was released by the Broncos.
+On August 30, Griffith announced that he would have to undergo a second ACL surgery.

+New York Giants

+On October 13, 2025, Griffith signed with the New York Giants practice squad.
+He was released on October 21.

 Personal life

 Griffith is a Christian.
 In college, he studied criminology and criminal justice.